casper-hansen/pmc-python/sample_output.md

 | High osmolarity | Upon exposure to 0.5 M sorbitol for 20 min |  |
 | High salinity | Upon exposure to 0.5 M NaCl for 20 min |  |

 For microarray hybridization, two independent bacterial cultures for each growth condition were prepared as biological replicates for RNA isolation.
 Three separate labeled probes were made for each RNA preparation as technical replicates.
 Pairwise comparisons were made using dye swaps to avoid labeling bias.

 Whole-genome DNA microarray spotted with 4,005 ORFs was used in our study as described in our previous publications.
 The data filtering, normalization and significance analysis were done as described previously [9,10].
 After filtering the corrupted or suspicious spots during the image analysis phase, expression data of approximately $50\%$~$80\%$ of Y. pestis genes on array are available in each array experiment.
 All the transcriptome data were collected and displayed as a 4,005 × 25 matrix for all the transcriptional changes of 4,005 genes of Y. pestis in response to 25 environmental perturbations (see Additional File 2).
 All the microarray data was deposited in Gene Expression Omnibus (GEO accession number GSE9279).

 ## Operon prediction

 To measure similarities in gene transcriptional regulation, we calculated the correlation coefficient (r) of neighboring genes between mRNA transcriptional patterns under multiple environmental conditions.
 We then further focused our analysis to those genes across all arrays that were differentially regulated in at least five experiments.

-All the analysis was based on the use of log2-ratio of expression values: let xi and yi be the log-ratio of fluorescence intensities for a pair of neighboring genes in experiment i, where n is the number of experiments; $$n = 25$.$

-For each pair of genes, we calculated the Pearson correlation coefficient, r, between mRNA expression profiles as follows: Genes were assigned to a potential operon if they met the following criterions: i) the correlation coefficient, r, of neighboring genes was greater than 0.90; ii) they are transcribed in the same direction and are located on the same strand; iii) intergenic distance between two adjacent genes was shorter than 300 bp and iv) they are functionally linked based on the genomic annotation and/or related publications.
+All the analysis was based on the use of log2-ratio of expression values: let xi and yi be the log-ratio of fluorescence intensities for a pair of neighboring genes in experiment i, where n is the number of experiments; $$n = 25$.$ For each pair of genes, we calculated the Pearson correlation coefficient, r, between mRNA expression profiles as follows: Genes were assigned to a potential operon if they met the following criterions: i) the correlation coefficient, r, of neighboring genes was greater than 0.90; ii) they are transcribed in the same direction and are located on the same strand; iii) intergenic distance between two adjacent genes was shorter than 300 bp and iv) they are functionally linked based on the genomic annotation and/or related publications.

-## Verification of predicted operons by RT-PCR

-According to the microarray data, genes tested in operon validation were significantly regulated under the growth temperatures of 26°C, 37°C and 45°C.

-Therefore, RNA was extracted from cells grown at these three temperatures, as done in microarray experiments.

-Primer pairs were designed for each adjacent gene studied, such that a PCR amplicon across the intergenic region of the two genes would be produced when genomic DNA was used as template (see Additional File 3).

-cDNA was prepared by reverse transcription with 5 μg of RNA, 200 U of Superscript II Reverse Transcriptase (Invitrogen, Carlsbad, CA) and 3 μg of random hexamer primers.

-A sample of the resulting cDNA (5 μl) was used for PCR amplification.

-PCR products were analyzed by agarose gel electrophoresis.

-To ensure that there was no contamination of genomic DNA, negative controls were performed using RT products with no addition of reverse transcriptase.

-Reactions containing primer pairs without cDNA template were also included as blank controls.

 ## Clustering analysis

 Genes were clustered according to their expression patterns in the twenty-five different experiments using Cluster 3.0 software [50].
 Before clustering, genes with expression data in less than three experiments were removed in order to limit the effects of missing values in the clustering analyses.
 Of the original 4005 probes, the remaining 3339 probes were used for further clustering analysis.
 For the original and the filtered data, self-organizing map (SOM) program first ran on the whole microarray dataset to cluster the genes based on the similarity of their expression profiles.
 The output files were then processed by hierarchical clustering by using the average linkage method.
 Correlation coefficients of more than 0.6 were arbitrarily extracted and visualized with TreeView [50] to graphically display the data by coloring each cell on the basis of the fluorescence ratio.
 Cells with log ratios of 0 (no change in gene expression) are colored in black; increasing values of positive and negative log ratios are labeled with increasing intensities of red and green, respectively.

 ## Discovery of regulatory DNA motifs

 For each cluster of co-expressed genes, neighboring genes were grouped into potential operon structures as described above.
 Promoter-proximate DNA sequences (400 bp upstream to 50 bp downstream of the start codon of each single-gene transcriptional unit, or the first gene of each operon) were retrieved from the genomic sequence of Y. pestis 91001 with the retrieve-sequence tool [51].
 Collections of promoter sequences from co-expressed genes within each cluster were searched for potential regulatory DNA motifs with the multiple expectation maximization for motif elicitation (MEME) program [52].

 10–30 bases of a single motif and at least 3 distinct motifs in each run were specified.
 The first two significant (low E-value) motifs except AT-rich motifs were chosen for further analysis.
 The symmetrical or dyad elements were preferentially selected.
 Then, the sequence logos were built by compilation of the conserved sequences detected in the analysis for each motif with the WebLogo program [53].
 Finally, PSSM for each DNA motif were built with the consensus and convert-matrix tools [51].

 ## Gel mobility shift analysis of Fur binding

 The entire coding region of the fur gene of Y. pestis strain 201 was cloned into pET28a (Novagen, San Diego, CA).
 Recombinant plasmids encoding a His-Fur fusion protein were transformed into *Escherichia coli* BL21 (DE3) cells.
 Expression of His-Fur was induced by addition of isopropyl-β-D-thiogalactoside (IPTG).
 The recombinant protein was purified under native conditions with a QIAexpressionist™ Ni-NTA affinity chromatography (Qiagen, Valencia, CA).
 The purified, eluted protein was concentrated to approximately 0.3 mg ml-1 with the Amicon Ultra-15 (Millipore, Billerica, MA).
 The purity of His-Fur protein was verified by sodium dodecyl sulfate polyacrylamide gel electrophoresis (SDS-PAGE).
 Primers were designed to amplify the 400–500 bp promoter-proximate region extending upstream from the start codon of each first gene of the operons tested (Table S2 for list of oligonucleotide primers used in this study).
 EMSA was performed using the Gel Shift Assay Systems (Promega, Madison, WI).
 The DNA was 5'end-labeled using [γ-32P] ATP and T4 polynucleotide kinase.
 DNA binding was performed in a 10 μl reaction volume containing: binding buffer [100 μM MnCl2, 1 mM MgCl2, 0.5 mM DTT, 50 mM NaCl, 10 mM Tris-HCl (pH 7.5) and 0.05 mg ml-1 poly-(dI-dC)], labeled DNA (1000–2000 c.p.m. μl-1), and increasing amounts of His-Fur protein.
 We included two control reactions: one contained the specific DNA competitor (unlabeled promoter DNA), while the other was the nonspecific protein competitor [rabbit anti-F1-protein polyclonal antibody (IgG)].
 After incubation at room temperature for 30 minutes (min), the products were loaded onto a native $4\%$ (w/v) polyacrylamide gel and electrophoresed in 0.5 × Tris-borate (TB) buffer containing 100 μM MnCl2 for 30 min at 220 V. Radioactive species were detected by autoradiography.

 ## Authors' contributions

 YH participated in array experiments, data analysis and manuscript drafting.
 JQ carried out array experiments and the statistical analysis.
 ZG and HG carried out RT-PCR and EMSA.
 YS was involved in experiment design and manuscript revision of this paper.
 DZ and RY conceived of the study, participated in its design and coordination, and helped to draft the manuscript.
 Additionally, all authors have already read and approved the final manuscript.

 ## Acknowledgements

 We thank Dr. Chen Chen and his co-workers from Chinese Academy of Sciences for their assistance during the course of this work.
 This study was funded by the National Natural Science Foundation of China (contract no. 30430620).
 The English writing of the manuscript was polished by International Science Editing, Ireland.

 ## References